raspberrypilearning/xai-challenge-startup/en/step_3.md

 <br><br>
 <span style="color: #0faeb0">Size and Height:</span> Some plants are tall; others are short.
 This can be another clue.
 <br><br>
-When you upload a picture to the app, it sifts through its database of plant images and matches your photo to the closest resemblance, classifying it as a specific plant.
+When you upload a picture to the app, it compares patterns in it's trained model and matches your photo data to the closest resemblance, classifying it as the most likely plant.

 </div>